hartwork/xiangqi-book-example/README.md

   *red* (or *white*) is to move or that *black* (or *blue*) is to move, respectively.

-This is effectively the first two fields described at http://wxf.ca/xq/computer/fen.pdf .
+This is effectively the first two fields described at http://wxf.ca/xq/computer/fen.pdf plus the alternative letters used at https://www.chessdb.cn/query_en/ .